roualdes/bridgestan/docs/internals/testing.rst

 Rust
 _____

-The R tests can be run with :command:`cargo`
+The Rust tests can be run with :command:`cargo`

 .. code-block:: shell